auth0/docs/articles/design/creating-invite-only-applications.md

 ### Import Users

-Every user that exists in Analystick should be created in your Auth0 database connection as well.
+Every user that exists in ExampleCo should be created in your Auth0 database connection as well.
 Auth0 offers a [bulk user import functionality](/users/bulk-importing-users-into-auth0) for this purpose.

 ### Email Verification